semgrep/semgrep-langs/README.md

   mapping to languages
 exts: File extensions that Semgrep will scan for this language; should be non-empty
+excluded_exts: File extensions that Semgrep will skip even if one of exts is a suffix
 example_ext: This language's example file's extension; should be specified if length of exts is greater than one
 reverse_exts: If present, overrides exts when determining _what_ language a